axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

 c2d2cli eth-accounts
 ```

-Account 0 will be used to send transactions.
+Account index `0` will be used to send transactions.
 Go to [https://faucet.ropsten.be/](https://faucet.ropsten.be/) to get some Ropsten ETH for the sender account.

 ### Mint ERC20 Bitcoin tokens on Ethereum
 1. Generate a Bitcoin deposit address.
 The Ethereum address you provide will be linked to the deposit address and receive the pegged bitcoin (Satoshi tokens) on the Ethereum testnet.